TinkerTools/poltype2/README.md

 ### Minimum Input Example Docking
 * If you want to use GOLD, ensure that the bin folder is in your PATH
 * Complexed protein with ligand needs to be provided (this should already be protonated before providing as input)
-* For generating PDBQT files with AutoDock4 and AutoDock Vina, a seperate python 2 environment (dockingprep.yml) needs to be installed and declared in poltype input file.
+* For generating PDBQT files with AutoDock4 and AutoDock Vina, a seperate python 2 environment (dockingprep.yml) needs to be installed.
 * Optional keywords exist to change docking grid center (default is center of ligand from the input protein-ligand complex), docking grid length (how far grid extends), grid spacing (controls point density on grid) and the number of poses generated (default 10).
 * Final scores, structures and rankings are given in a file called DockingReport.txt

 ```
 complexedproteinpdbname=complex.pdb
-dockingenvpath=/home/bdw2292/miniconda3/envs/dockingprep/
 usead4=True
 usevina=True
 usevinardo=True